rune/rune/packages/vite-plugin-rune/README.md

 # vite-plugin-rune

-Plugin to use Rune Multiplayer SDK with vite.
+Plugin to use Rune SDK with vite.
 This plugin will automatically inject the SDK and configure build options to create a `logic.js` file for the game.
 See [Syncing Game State](https://developers.rune.ai/docs/how-it-works/syncing-game-state) for more info on how Rune's SDK uses a `logic.js` file to seamlessly sync game state across players.

 ## Install